-While Indiana Jones and the Temple of Doom is my least favorite film of the Indiana Jones trilogy (or second-to-least favorite if you count the fourth installment), it is definitively the most appropriate choice for food & a film, and while I would like to get around to featuring the other two films at some point, it seemed fitting to start with the one containing an iconic, yet unsettling food scene.
+While I would have to say that Indiana Jones and the Temple of Doom is my least favorite film of the Indiana Jones trilogy (or second-to-least favorite if you count the fourth installment), it is definitively the most appropriate choice for food & a film, and while I would like to get around to featuring the other two films at some point, it seemed fitting to start with the one containing an iconic, yet unsettling food scene.

 Indiana Jones and the Temple of Doom, set in 1935, opens in Shanghai, China at Club Obi Wan, an establishment owned by Lao Che, offering fine dining & extravagant entertainment.
 During his night out at Club Obi Wan, Indiana Jones drinks a poisonous cocktail and later throws a flaming kabob into the stomach of one of Lao Che’s henchmen.